Writer / Director

 Mourning Glory unpicks the uses and abuses of family, friendship, and porn as grief therapy; to reveal how we configure (and disfigure) identity in relation to place, and why you can take girls and boys out of Wales, but you can’t take Wales out of the girls and boys.

-Stuck in his bleak Welsh hometown after his mother’s death, emotionally constipated porn addict AL (40) faces an uncertain future.
-Streetwise misfit MEG (26) plans to escape this town by following her idol, Welsh porn star Gayle Maze, to a glitzy new life in L.A.
-She needs a hot scene to attract the adult industry’s attention but her funny cum-face does not fit its toxic parody of womanhood.
-AL asks feckless filmmaker MUFF (40) to provide moral support, but he wants to make a film about his newfound birth mother’s story, that as a fetus in her womb, he saved her from jumping off a cliff.
-MEG brokers a deal to play MUFF’s suicidal mum if he shoots her hot scene.
-When MUFF gaslights AL to be MEG’s co-star, three lost souls learn that making amateur porn is powerful grief therapy and compel each other to confront their authentic selves.
+MOURNING GLORY is a poignant comedy about the uses and abuses of amateur porn as grief therapy.
+Stuck in his bleak Welsh hometown after his mother’s death, emotionally constipated porn addict AL is at existential year zero.
+Brazen misfit MEG plans to escape this town by following her idol, Welsh porn star Gail Maze to a glitzy new life in L.A.
+She needs a hot scene to attract the adult industry, but her natural cum-face does not fit its toxic parody of sexuality.
+In his darkest hour, AL turns to feckless filmmaker MUFF, but he wants to make a film about his new-found birth mother’s story that as a foetus in her womb, he saved her from jumping off a cliff.
+MEG brokers a deal to play MUFF’s suicidal teen mum if he shoots her hot scene.
+When MUFF gaslights AL to be MEG’s co-star, three wounded people learn that making amateur porn (badly) is paradoxically therapeutic and compel each other to face their authentic selves.